Super Bowl halftime show draws praise, tears from US Latinos

 Across the U.S., Latinos took to social media to praise and dissect the show.

-Shakira paid homage to her Colombian roots by performing the mapalé — an Afro-Colombian style of dance from the country’s Caribbean coast.
-She also made a tongue expression called zaghrouta, a way to express joy in Arab culture.
+Shakira paid homage to her Colombian roots by performing the mapale – an Afro-Colombian style of dance from the country’s Caribbean coast.
+She also made a tongue-flicking cry called a zaghrouta, a way to express joy in Arab culture.
 Her father is of Lebanese descent.

 During her performance, Lopez brought out a dual Puerto Rican-American flag while her daughter sang the lyrics to Bruce Springsteen’s ”Born in the U.S.A.”
 Her daughter and other children with American flags on their shirts had emerged from what appeared to be steel cages.